-In partnership with residents of Impacted Communities, affected workers, business/industry, environmental and environmental justice advocates, community colleges, workforce development and training entities, local government, and other involved agencies, support transition from petroleum refining and other highly polluting industries to a net-zero emission economy based on renewable and sustainable industries that provide living-wage jobs.
+In partnership with residents of Impacted Communities, affected workers, business/industry, environmental and environmental justice advocates, community colleges, workforce development and training entities, local government, and other involved agencies, support transition from highly polluting industries to a net-zero emission economy based on renewable and sustainable industries that provide living-wage jobs.

-Streamline the permitting process for new development, redevelopment, and rehabilitation that promotes community objectives in Impacted Communities, as identified in the Community Profiles.
+Streamline permitting for new development, redevelopment, and rehabilitation projects that promote community objectives in Impacted Communities, especially as identified in the Community Profiles.

-Support development of walkable districts that provide a range of neighborhood-serving retail and service uses, public amenities, and related infrastructure (such as lighting) to residents of Impacted Communities within walking distance of their homes.
+Support creation of walkable districts by facilitating development of a range of neighborhood-serving retail and service uses, public amenities, and essential infrastructure (such as lighting) for residents of Impacted Communities within walking distance of their homes.